John Rooney ’14 one of 43 Americans to receive 2015 Humanity in Action Fellowship

 I have to give a shout-out to Allegheny for giving me the opportunity to pursue studies in such a broad area.
 That was one thing I loved at Allegheny; I wasn’t tied in one box.
 It gave me the opportunity to think of things from such a wide range of viewpoints.

-I also need to thank several other people from Allegheny: Steven Farrelly-Jackson, associate professor of philosophy; Jackie Gehring, assistant professor of political science; Brian Harward; Kazi Joshua, former associate dean and director of the Center for Intercultural Advancement and Student Success; Bill Bywater, emeritus professor of philosophy and religious studies; Bruce Smith, professor of political science; Patrick Jackson; Andy Bloeser, assistant professor of political science; Laura Quinn, professor emerita of political science, and Kate Darby, former assistant professor of environmental science.
+I also need to thank several other people from Allegheny: Steven Farrelly-Jackson, associate professor of philosophy; Jackie Gehring, assistant professor of political science; Brian Harward; Kazi Joshua, former associate dean and director of the Center for Intercultural Advancement and Student Success; Bill Bywater, emeritus professor of philosophy and religious studies; Bruce Smith, professor of political science; Patrick Jackson; Andy Bloeser, assistant professor of political science; Laura Quinn, professor emerita of English, and Kate Darby, former assistant professor of environmental science.
 They all influenced how I conceive of civic life, democracy and justice.

 What do you hope to gain from this experience?